Carreau/ipython-wiki/Dev:-The-perfect-pull-request.md

 ## 7. Well documented

 Don't forget to update docstrings, and any relevant parts of [the official documentation](http://ipython.org/ipython-doc/stable/index.html).
 New features or significant changes warrant an entry in the *What's New* section too.
+Details about documenting IPython can be found [[here|Dev: Documenting IPython]].